ai-cfia/dev-rel-docs/adr/006-database-change-management.md

   : x.x.x (MAJOR.MINOR.PATCH) with each x being a number.
 In our case, we use louis_x.x.x - a MAJOR release would break the database, it includes modifying existing tables.
 MINOR release would not break anything major but will add tables for example.
-PATCH is just minor modifications that shouldn't be be noticeable to users of the database.
+PATCH is just minor modifications that shouldn't be noticeable to users of the database.
 - Clone the current schema to create a new schema focusing on changes.
 - Implement changes within the new schema, including columns, indexes, foreign